project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/content_checklist_configuration.md

 When there sre no configuration set for the checklist, the UI displays the following messages:

 <br>1.
 When requesting changes to content:
 <br>&emsp;a) An information message "Please detail the required changes in the comments" is displayed over the comment box.
-On entering commnets here, the Request Changes button is enabled
+On entering comments here, the Request Changes button is enabled
 <br>&emsp;b) In case of default API failure, an error message stating the same is displayed
 <br>2.
 When publishing reviewed content:
 <br>&emsp;a) A confirmation message ""Are you sure you want to publish?"" is displayed.
 The Publish button is enabled and reviewer clicks the button to publish content